 - Course: Medical Engineering MSc

-Why did you decide to study an MSc in Medical Engineering at the University of Leeds?
+Why did you decide to study a masters at the University of Leeds?

 What has been the best aspect of studying on your course and at the University so far and why?

 The best aspect of the course was definitely the research focus.

 In every module, the academics were passionate and keen to share the latest research in the area within the University.
 This helped to contextualise the information being taught, into real-life research applications, and how it can be used to improve healthcare and people’s lives.
 It was also great to be able to use the cutting-edge laboratories within the School of Mechanical Engineering and the Institute of Medical and Biological Engineering (IMBE).

 Overall, the University of Leeds, and the Faculty of Engineering and Physical Sciences really value innovation and research with excellent industry links, and I enjoyed this.

 Tell us about some of the exciting projects you have completed.

 As part of the ‘Team Design and Build’ module, I worked with other students to develop an external fracture fixation device for use in Sierra Leone.
 These devices can be used to help fix fractures and must be able to support physiological load.

 However, the device also had to be designed with contextual factors in mind such as budgets and costs, locally sourced materials, manufacturing techniques that can be used within the country and sustainability factored into the design throughout.
 These wider contextual factors provided an exciting and unique challenge to the project, and really helped to develop problem-solving skills.
 It was also an excellent representation of the challenges associated with real-life engineering projects.